-Call today and speak to Zoe Diss, specialist birth injury solicitor.
+Call today and speak to our specialist birth injury solicitors.
 Find out if you can claim compensation.

 CALL 0800 083 5500

-Group B Streptococcus (GBS) is the most common cause of severe infection in newborn babies and in some instances can, unfortunately, lead to the death of newborn infants.
-A rapid diagnosis and treatment is essential in ensuring the best outcome.
-However, mistakes can occur and if your child suffers due to poor care or medical negligence, then a claim for Group B Strep may be sought.
+Group B Streptococcus (GBS) is the most common cause of severe infection in newborn babies.
+If your child suffers due to poor care or medical negligence, then a claim for Group B Strep may be sought.

 Group B Strep, also referred to as Strep B, Beta Strep or Group B Streptococcus, is a bacteria found in approximately 20-40% of women in the UK.
 The bacteria live in the intestines, rectum and vagina and the vast majority of women who carry the bacteria will have no symptoms and be completely unaware that they are a carrier.
 Group B is not a sexually transmitted disease.

 Babies can therefore come into contact with Group B Strep, primarily during labour and whilst the majority will not become ill, it carries a risk that further complications can arise with life-threatening consequences.

 Group B Strep can cause infections in newborn babies including sepsis (an infection of the blood), pneumonia (infection in the lungs) or meningitis (infection of the fluid and lining around the brain).
 These can all unfortunately be fatal for a baby.

 Most babies who develop a Group B Strep infection will do so in the first few days of life.
 This is called early onset.
 However, late onset of Group B Strep infection is less common, where a baby develops this after 7 days to 3 months old.